Specifics

 The Practical Nursing program is approved by the Minnesota Board of Nursing.

-The Northland Community & Technical College Practical Nursing Program is accredited by National League for Nursing Commission for Nursing Education Accreditation (NLN CNEA), located at 2600 Virginia Avenue, NW, 8th Floor, Washington, DC 20037; phone 202-909-2500.
+The Northland Community & Technical College Practical Nursing Program is accredited by the National League for Nursing Commission for Nursing Education Accreditation (NLN CNEA), located at 2600 Virginia Avenue, NW, 8th Floor, Washington, DC 20037; phone 202-909-2500.

 Program Learner Outcomes

-1. Student will participate as a member of the interprofessional team, collaborating and communicating with other health care providers to promote safe, quality, patient-centered care.
+1. Student will participate as a member of the interprofessional team, collaborating and communicating with other healthcare providers to promote safe, quality, patient-centered care.

 2. Student will work within an established plan of care for an individual patient to organize or assign aspects of care under the direction of a Registered Nurse (RN) or other licensed Health Care Provider.